-Despite the adverse macroeconomic and tax environment facing South America, our teams were able to improve our business profitability as well as competitiveness in our service offering and market products.
+Regardless of South America facing an adverse macroeconomic and tax environment, our teams were able to improve our business profitability as well as competitiveness in our service offering and market products.

-Net Sales and Operating EBITDA reached Ps.
-37,260 million and Ps.
-7,394 million respectively.
+Net Sales and Operating EBITDA reached MXN 37,260 million and MXN 7,394 million respectively.
 Both figures are below 2017 levels, resulting mainly from the devaluation of the Argentinian peso.

-In Peru, we faced an additional tax on sweetened beverage that resulted in an 8% average price increase.
+In Peru, we faced an additional tax on sweetened beverages that resulted in an 8% average price increase.
 However, the company was able to protect the profitability of the operation and make progress for a quick recovery.

-As proof of our confidence in the Peru business, we installed a new Hot-fill production line in the Zárate Plant-in order to expand the portfolio of still drinks-and started operating the Lima Sur and Centro Mega Distribution Centers, incorporating significant technological innovations that will allow us to optimize our distribution capacity in the country's capital.
+As proof of our confidence in Peru business, we installed a new Hot-fill production line in the Zárate Plant-in order to expand the portfolio of still drinks-and started operating the Lima Sur and Centro Mega Distribution Centers, incorporating significant technological innovations that will allow us to optimize our distribution capacity in the country's capital.